top of page

 Fire particularly wildfire

-Global warming including sea level rise causing loss of habitat
+Global warming including loss of predictable food supplies and sea level rise reducing habitat

 Dieback caused by the root-fungus Phytophthora cinnamoni